How Bensenville Collab Leaders Helped Build a Gateway to Success for Early Learners

 Aftermath of Trauma a Concern

 Another concern Poli brought to a recent discussion with the B&ED Advisory Committee relates to trauma and mental health.
 Undoubtedly, some young children have experienced trauma due to COVID and its tentacles in their family situations.
 As parents faced employment and financial troubles in addition to health and medical concerns, these stressors can trickle down, affecting children.
 Early childhood trauma can have serious repercussions later in life due to the way trauma affects brain development.
-Children who experience trauma are more likely to abuse drugs, drop out of school, experience teen pregnancy and wind up in the justice system, a drain on society rather than a natural resource bringing new growth and fresh, positive ideas for everyone’s benefit.
+Children who experience trauma are more likely to abuse drugs, drop out of school, experience teen pregnancy, and wind up in the justice system, a drain on society rather than a natural resource bringing new growth and fresh, positive ideas for everyone’s benefit.

 Expansion with Elmhurst

 Poli said, “We’re strengthening the collaborative.
 Instead of starting a new one, we have been working together.
 We’re working with partners to bring more programs to families virtually and to increase the number of collaborators.
-We’ve gotten the Village involved which has power to affect change.
+We’ve gotten the Village involved which has the power to affect change.
 We’re working smarter, not harder, to make a difference.”

 Early Funding Equals More Funding

 One of the benefits of the early funding from B&ED is the data yielded from very early information.
 The data collection helped BSD2 apply for more funding and increase its program offerings and physical space to serve more people and early learners.
-Since 2014, BSD2 has seen massive growth in funding, built new facilities and greatly expanded its services to the community with the support of Stelter’s passionate belief in the power of early childhood education.
+Since 2014, BSD2 has seen massive growth in funding, built new facilities, and greatly expanded its services to the community with the support of Stelter’s passionate belief in the power of early childhood education.

 More Success Yields More Success